 The Company in February 2020 raised \$6.4 million for Bushfire Relief through a combination of the State of Origin double header event and contributions from the AFL, AFL clubs and the AFL Players Association.
 These funds are distributed exclusively to community football clubs and leagues in bushfire affected areas.
-The Company has distributed \$4.0 million to 31 October 2022.
+The Company has distributed \$4.7 million to 31 October 2023.

-10. Financial instruments, fair values and risk management
+9. Financial instruments, fair values and risk management

-The Consolidated Entity's financial assets & liabilities include cash and cash equivalents, trade and other receivables, trade and other payables and lease liabilities.
+The Consolidated Entity's financial assets & liabilities include cash and cash equivalents, restricted cash, trade and other receivables, trade and other payables, lease liabilities and deferred income.
 With the exception of lease liabilities and derivatives, these assets and liabilities are not measured at fair value in accordance with accounting policies.
 Carrying amounts are a reasonable approximation of fair value.